Anoto-ecossistem/.github/profile/README.md

 ###
 This organization is like a notebook where we find several projects

-Anoto is evolving into a learning community focused on collaboration, curiosity, and continuous growth.
-We aim to create open-source projects, share knowledge, and support developers and learners of all levels on their journey.
+We are evolving into a learning community focused on collaboration, curiosity, and continuous growth.<br> Our mission is to create open-source projects, share knowledge, and support developers and learners of all levels on their journeys.<br>
+Here at Anoto, we also focus on learning how to study better—based on evidence-based study methods and scientific research.<br>
 Join us as we build, learn, and grow together.

 if you want to be part of this organization [just follow me >_>](https://github.com/MatheusAlvesPereira) and feel free to create projects within this organization
-<br>any programming language +-+
+<br>Feel free to create your own projects here—any programming language is welcome! +-+

 about the Anoto: